coolguru/audit-aws-cloudtrail/README.md

 ## Optional variables with default

 ### `AUDIT_AWS_CLOUDTRAIL_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all Cloudtrail alerts.
-Possible values are cloudtrail-service-disabled,cloudtrail-no-global-trails,cloudtrail-inventory
+Possible values are cloudtrail-service-disabled,cloudtrail-no-global-trails,cloudtrail-inventory, cloudtrail-log-file-validating
-  * default: cloudtrail-service-disabled, cloudtrail-no-global-trails
+  * default: cloudtrail-service-disabled, cloudtrail-no-global-trails, cloudtrail-logs-cloudwatch

 ### `AUDIT_AWS_CLOUDTRAIL_OWNER_TAG`:
   * description: Enter an AWS tag whose value is an email address of the owner of the Cloudtrail object.
 (Optional)